inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 problems with them too.
 The other question he was asked often was why the CIA had killed Samantha Smith, the little girl who visited the Soviet Union a few years ago; their propaganda is very effective.
--- Victor Belenko, MiG-25 fighter pilot who defected in 1976 "Defense Electronics", Vol 20, No. 6, pg.
+-- Victor Belenko, MiG-25 fighter pilot who fected in 1976 "Defense Electronics", Vol 20, No. 6, pg.
 100
-If a person (a) is poorly, (b) receives treatment intended to make him better, and (c) gets better, then no power of reasoning known to medical science can convince him that it may not have been the treatment that restored his health.
+If a person (a) is poorly, (b) receives treatment intend to make him better, and (c) gets better, then no power of reasoning known to medical science can convince him that it may not have been the treatment that restored his health.
 		-- Sir Peter Medawar, "The Art of the Soluble"
 We secure our friends not by accepting favors but by doing them.
-		-- Thucydides
+		-- Thucydis
-A bachelor is a selfish, undeserving guy who has cheated some woman out of a divorce.
+A bachelor is a selfish, unserving guy who has cheated some woman out of a divorce.
 		-- Don Quinn
-Isn't it conceivable to you that an intelligent person could harbor two opposing ideas in his mind?
+Isn't it conceivable to you that an intelligent person could harbor two opposing ias in his mind?
 		-- Adlai Stevenson, to reporters
-Congratulations  in order for Tom Reid.
+Congratulations  in orr for Tom Reid.

 He says he just found out he is the winner of the 2021 Psychic of the Year award.
-Underlying Principle of Socio-Genetics:
+Unrlying Principle of Socio-Genetics:
 	Superiority is recessive.
 FORTUNE DISCUSSES THE DIFFERENCES BETWEEN MEN AND WOMEN:	#17